-In addition to planning for daily ingress/egress routes and emergency evacuation routes, the school planned for assisting students, staff and visitors with disabilities.
+In addition to planning for daily ingress/egress routes

+and emergency evacuation routes, the school planned for assisting students, staff and visitors with disabilities.
 Under the Americans with Disabilities Act of 1990, individuals who are deaf/hard of hearing, blind/partially sighted, mobility impaired and/or cognitively/emotionally impaired must be assisted.
 The school map identifies evacuation areas and ingress/egress routes.
-Campus map is in Appendix A. Details of routes are held confidential for security purposes.
+The Dos Pueblos High School map is on page 60-61.
+Details of routes are held confidential for security purposes.